radian-software/selectrum/README.md

   a bug appears

-Selectrum does not support features which break the `completing-read` API because and works with *every* Emacs command with approximately no special cases, specifically because it focuses on doing the common case as well as possible.
+Selectrum does not support features which break the `completing-read` API and works with *every* Emacs command with approximately no special cases, specifically because it focuses on doing the common case as well as possible.

 As a final note, when you're using `selectrum-prescient.el`, there's an easy way to simulate Ivy's alternate actions.
 Suppose you've typed